notqaltx/ObjectPool/README.md

 # ObjectPool Module

 ## Overview
-The `ObjectPool` module provides a mechanism for efficiently managing objects in Roblox games without causing FPS drops.
+The `ObjectPool` module provides a mechanism for efficiently managing objects without causing FPS drops.
 It allows objects to be reused rather than recreated, optimizing performance and resource usage.

 ## Usage